ruleant/getback_gps/README.md

 Bugs and feature requests
 -------------------------

-Please report bugs and add feature requests on <https://github.com/ruleant/ariadne/issues>.
+Please report bugs and add feature requests in the Github [issue tracker](https://github.com/ruleant/ariadne/issues).

 Requests for translations to a new language can be made here as well.